KaylaLu/Multi-Sound-Events-Localization-Detection-Based-on-Multi-Head-Self-Attention-CRNN/README.md

 ### Environment Setup

-* See SELDnetMac.txt or SELDnetWin.txt; divert these files to .yaml files then import as new environment by Anaconda, depending on the system using for running the project.
+* See `SELDnetMac.txt` or `SELDnetWin.txt`; divert these files to .yaml files then import as new environment by Anaconda, depending on the system using for running the project.

 * Least environment requirements: Python 3.8, Pytorch 2.2.1.